Wishing you knew more about Aboriginal culture? Search no more.

 - a ‘business’ is defined to align with the ABS standard definition of a business

 - self-identification is accepted for a person of Aboriginal and Torres Strait Islander origin

 - majority ownership is considered to be a proxy for control.

-Aboriginal businesses: unique challenges and a secret skill helping succeed
+Aboriginal businesses: unique challenges, but a secret skill helps succeed

-In 2006, 6% of Aboriginal people aged 15-64 years were self-employment; around one-third the self-employment rate for non-Aboriginal people in this age range (16%).
-The overwhelming majority operated in construction (26%), followed by transport, postal and warehousing (9%) and retail (7%)
+In 2006, 6% of Aboriginal people aged 15-64 years were self-employed; around one-third the rate for non-Aboriginal people in this age range (16%).
+The overwhelming majority operated in construction (26%), followed by transport, postal and warehousing (9%) and retail (7%).

 Most of the top 500 Aboriginal corporations operate in health and community services (40%), employment and training (26%) and land management (17%).

 With Australian media blasting out negative news about Aboriginal people it is difficult listening to the quiet stories of Aboriginal success in business.
 But they are everywhere, like refreshing oases dotting a dry media desert.